cedchauv/Grade-Prediction-API/index.md

 ## Methodology:
 - Explaining your choice of algorithms (methods)

+To provide this predictions we have chosen to use a deep neural network implenented with Keras.
+The neural network is trained and validatet using the dataset detailed above.
+It is a regression problem where the AI needs to produce a grade prediction on the scale 0-20.
+We are using the ReLu activation function, since it¨s a proven great choice for most neural nets.
+The output layer does use a linear activation functino however.
+We have tried both adam and rmsprop as optimizer functions and found adam to work best.
+For loss function we have tried: Mean absolute error, Mean Squared Error, Root Mean Squared Error and Mean Squared Logarithmic Error.
+We found the best result in using the mean squared error, probably because of its heavier penalization for larger errors.

+We also experimented a lot with node amounts, layer amounts and epochs, but found it quite hard to dial it in perfectly or even see a noticeable difference when deleteing a layer.
+The stochastic nature of neural networks didn't help, since rerunning the same code multiple times also gives different results.
+We struggled with deciding when to be satisfied with out model as well, since you can tweak forever and the best result is unknown.

 - Explaining features or code (if any)

+insert pictures of keras block heeere

 ## Evaluation and Analysis:
 - Graphs, tables, any statistics (if any)

+To evaluate our neural net models we used multiple metrics, such as accuracy, average error and loss when preicting on the test data.
+Some statistics are shown below.
+The highest accuracy we achieved on our test set of ~120 with the complete ataset (all columns) was ~48%.
+While with the reduced dataset we achieved a high of ~18%.
+It is unclear what the potential highest accuracy is, and how close we are to reaching it / how well our model actually is performing considering the data is has to work with.

+The study (presented below) achieved an accuracy of ~65% using the complete dataset, and ~34% without G1 and G2 (so more variables than our reduced data).
+This however was as a five-level classification (where 0-9,10-11,12-13,14-15, and 16-20 are grouped) prediction and not a straight regression one.
+They do not provide accuracy for regression, only loss (using another loss function than we are).
+But it still gives us some reference numbers, and considering their numbers for an "easier" problem we feel that our regression accuracy isnt too bad.

 ## Related Work:
 The dataset we are using for this project is attached to the research paper [*"Using Data Mining to Predict Secondary School Student Performance"*](https://repositorium.sdum.uminho.pt/handle/1822/8024) , where researchers used data from secondary school students in Portugal to learn what factors affect students’ performance.